 - Perform responsibilities in a manner consistent with ethical and professional codes of conduct; in compliance with legislative and legal requirements; and, within the defined scope of practice limitations.

-- Apply the principles of human resources, financial and facilities management to the operations of an early childhood program.
+- Apply the basic principles of human resources, financial and facilities management to the operations of an early childhood program.